Full Scale

 2. Candidates ARE commissions

 Since IT recruiters work to fill a job vacancy, they also get paid to do so.
-Most of the time, they mistreat candidates by giving inaccurate job information, exaggerating a job role, and calling at the last minute.
+They often mistreat candidates by giving inaccurate job information, exaggerating a job role, and calling at the last minute.

 Developers in the United States can easily make over $100,000 a year.
-The 20-25% fee based on the annual salary IT recruiters charge is a LOT of money.
+The 20-25% fee based on IT recruiters’ annual salary is a LOT of money.
 IT recruiters will do anything literally to find a candidate and get them hired to chase those hefty fees.

 Headhunters usually lack empathy when it comes to recruiting.
-Their only takeaway is to get the check after endorsing an IT candidate for a role that doesn’t fit their skill set.
-Without a system matching the job role and qualification, IT recruiters have a massive gap to fill.
+Their only takeaway is to get the check after endorsing an IT candidate for a role that doesnโt fit their skill set.
+IT recruiters have a massive gap to fill without a system that matches the job role and qualifications.

-One solution for recruiters is reviewing the job description and matching it with a candidate’s profile.
-That way, all parties concerned in the process will be more efficient.
+One solution for recruiters is reviewing the job description and matching it with a candidateโs profile.
+This will make the process more efficient for all parties concerned.

-Also, interviews should only be a one-hour window.
-No candidate should free up a whole day just to wait for a 15-minute interview.
+Also, interviews should be limited to one hour.
+No candidate should free up a day just to wait for a 15-minute interview.

 2. Recruiters are NOT doing the work

 Finding the right talent takes hard work.
-That’s why HR has a hiring process to profile each candidate and fulfill the staffing requirement of the organization.
-It is the IT recruiters’ job to find the right candidate.
+Thatโs why HR has a hiring process to profile each candidate and fulfill the organization’s staffing requirements.
+It is the IT recruitersโ job to find the right candidate.

 Professional recruiters do not read off a standard questionnaire first.
 Instead, they should do their due diligence to read profiles and cover letters before hopping on a call.
-This makes the recruitment process more manageable and makes for an enjoyable candidate experience.
+This makes the recruitment process more manageable and creates an enjoyable candidate experience.

 Have you ever talked to a recruiter but never heard of them the next day?
 Ghosting is one of the biggest reasons why candidates hate recruiters.

 If an IT recruiter has the initiative and care for the candidate, it portrays professionalism in the recruitment line of work.
-Hopefully, they will take some time to engage a high-value candidate like you that will increase their credibility in a very competitive market.
+Hopefully, they will take some time to engage a high-value candidate like you, which will increase their credibility in a very competitive market.

 Why Dev Managers Hate IT Recruiters